isaacs/node-glob/README.md

 The intent for negation would be for a pattern starting with `!` to match everything that *doesn't* match the supplied pattern.
 However, the implementation is weird, and for the time being, this should be avoided.
-The behavior will change or be deprecated in version 5.
+The behavior is deprecated in version 5, and will be removed entirely in version 6.

 ### Empty Sets